-Tenants in Common (TIC), Joint Ventures (JV) and Other Forms of Joint
+Business Tax Policy: Tenants in Common (TIC), Joint Ventures (JV) and Other Forms of Joint Ownership Tax Assessment

-This policy applies to multi-owner entities that are allowed to report income directly at the owner’s level for federal taxes.
-Real property ownership is the most common, but not the only business activity this policy applies to.
+For tax years beginning on or before December 31, 2019, this policy applies to multi-owner entities that are allowed to report income directly at the owner’s level for federal taxes.
+Real property ownership is the most common, but not the only, business activity this policy applies to.

 The City of Portland Business License Tax (BLT) and Multnomah County Business Income Tax (MCBIT) laws generally require filing at the entity level (the property level in the case of real property ownership).
-However, as a practical matter, the City of Portland’s Revenue Bureau recognizes that most multi-owner entities will elect to report their taxable liability to the City of Portland and Multnomah County at the same entity level as that reported on their federal return.
+However, as a practical matter, the City of Portland’s Revenue Division (“Division”) recognizes that most multi-owner entities will elect to report their tax liability to the City of Portland and Multnomah County at the same entity level as that reported on the federal return.
 This policy seeks to clarify the requirements of the two most common filing choices.

 I. Setting up one account for the business activity.